TopTuK/docker-mailserver/README.md

-docker-mailserver with support of relay hosts
+Docker-Mailserver with support of relay hosts
 =================

 Docker Mailserver is a fork of [Jeboehm Docker Mailserver](https://github.com/jeboehm/docker-mailserver) project.